Bunch of roses kept on a table

 Some histo-cultural examples associating rose and love:

 - Christianity & Roses: In the Christian religion and culture, the rose holds a spiritual significance, and was considered a symbol for their holy Virgin Mary.
-In Christian mythology, She is often portrayed as the “rose without thorns”.
-Even the word rosary is said to be originated from roses and is portrayed by a garland of roses.
-Roses have always been known to symbolize purity and faith in the Christian religion and have been seen popping up various times throughout history and its cultures.
+I Christian mythology, She is often portrayed as the “rose without thorns”.
+Even the word rosary is said to be originated from rose and is portrayed by a garland of roses.
+Rose have always been known to symbolize purity and faith in the Christian religion and have been seen popping up various times throughout history and its cultures.

 - Red Roses in the Modern World: Famous poet and architect of English literature, William Shakespeare famously depicted roses in his fascinating poetry.
 The story of Romeo and Juliet is regarded as a fascinating metaphor for the depiction of romance, beauty, love, and purity through its aesthetical portrayal.

-- Arabs: For the ancient Arabs, red Roses also empowered love and purity.
+- Arabs: For the ancient Arabs, red Rose also empowered love and purity.
 They also yielded the thought that this specific type of flower yielded a real effect on their heart.
-Roses and the association of roses and love, and the use of the abstract aesthetical and spiritual element of the flower in their stories and tales have been reflected frequently.
+Roses and the association of rose and love, and the use of the abstract aesthetical and spiritual element of the flower in their stories and tales have been reflected frequently.

 Roses and love have always been living on the same page throughout history and even have achieved a much soulful significance with the development of human life and emotions.
 Their grace on the topic of love and purity has helped rose and love associate with each other throughout time.